wangziqi2013/wangziqi2013.github.io/_posts/2018-03-24-NOrec-Streamlining-STM-by-Abolishing-Ownership-Records.markdown

 This paper proposes NORec, which is a refined version of Transactional Mutex Lock (TML).
 Sharing the same set of features with TML, NOrec also does not require piece-wise metadata for each data item.
-Instead of using merely the global counter's value to detect whether concurrent writes exist, NOrec also performs value validation to refine conflict detection and to avoid false positives.
+Instead of using merely the global counter's value to detect whether concurrent writers exist, NOrec also performs value validation to refine conflict detection and to avoid false positives.

 Compared with TML which updates data items in-place, NOrec's read write pattern is closer to OCC.
 Its execution is divided